ropellad/LDD3-Notes/Chapter__13_USB_Drivers.md

 #### WHat Devices Does the Driver Support

 The `struct usb_device_id` provides a list of the types of USB devices supported.
 This list is used by the USB core to decide which driver to give a device to.
 Hotplug scripts determine which driver to automatically load when a device is plugged into the system.

-# %% Is this the same as for PCI drivers in terms of "which driver should I use?"

 `struct usb_device_id` is defined with fields: